 London, this gigantic metropolis of over 9 million inhabitants, is a marvellous city full of history, grand buildings and monuments.
 The centre of the former British Empire has developed into a cosmopolitan, multicultural city, which covers all fields of interest.
 It is a fascinating world which undoubtedly will cast a spell over everyone who visits it.
+A very special event in London is The Changing of the Guard at Buckingham palace, which you can watch here.

 This particularly applies to the royal residences, palaces and charming parks.
 The great traditional ceremonials and the royal splendour give London an exceptional charm, and it is thrilling to experience all this.
 The entire city is a pleasure to see, and no wonder!
 With 9 million visitors from abroad, and 14 million British tourists yearly, the British metropolis is one of the most popular travel destinations.
 Accordingly, the volume of traffic is enormous and even though there is a sophisticated traffic system, in special places, such as Piccadilly Circus and busy streets, the traffic is at a standstill at times.
 However, also in this respect London is deeply rooted in traditions and still one can see police on horseback and the well-known double decker buses.